MicrosoftDocs/azure-docs/articles/site-recovery/site-recovery-backup-interoperability.md

 ---
 title: Site Recovery - Backup Interoperability  | Microsoft Docs
-description: Provides an overview of how Site Recovery and Backup can be used together.
+description: Provides an overview of how Azure Site Recovery and Azure Backup can be used together.
 services: site-recovery
 author: sideeksh
 manager: rochakm